noahehall/theBookOfNoah/databases/mongodb.md

   - schema evolution
     - create migration scripts that upgrade the DB from one version of a schema to another
-      - these are generally slow, and can hamper performance of done against a live DB
+      - these are generally slow, and can hamper performance if done against a live DB
     - at the application level you can have queries that request old and new style documents, as you slowly migrate in off-hours

   - when designing the structure of documents